According to a developer’s result survey, Golang language skills are proven to be one of the highest-paid programming skills.

 - Developers can easily learn and adapt to Golang and quickly become productive.

-Some projects Golang is excellent for
+Some projects perfect for Golang

 Go is undoubtedly a great programming language, but at this stage, it is not for every situation.
 If you are a small startup business, the time it takes to code is better spent on other areas.
 However, once your existing code starts to affect the user experience, you should transition to Golang.
 Late-stage startups usually struggle to cope with the volume of activities due to a growing number of users.
 Golang is the perfect fit for backend developments in servers dealing with heavy requests.